• Skip to primary navigation

 When to pick the English walnuts

-The Italian tradition recommends picking the walnuts on Saint John’s day, the 24th of June, but it depends on your location.
+The Italian tradition recommends picking the walnuts on the day of San Giovanni, the 24th of June, but it depends on your location.

-I picked them around the 10th of June, and they were at the perfect stage of maturity, green outside and white inside.
+I picked them around the 10th of June, and they are at the perfect stage of maturity.

-If you pick them too late the walnut shell hardens and it becomes too difficult to cut them in half.
+If you pick them too late, the walnut hardens, and the hard shell becomes too difficult to cut.

 Walnuts Hull in June